cloudquery/cloudquery/plugins/destination/snowflake/README.md

 # CloudQuery Snowflake Destination Plugin

 The snowflake plugin helps you sync data to your Snowflake data warehouse.

-Note: This plugin is only for running the initial migrations and create the tables and schema.
-For the actual sync you need to use the file plugin and upload the data in csv/json to a storage bucket (S3/GCP/Azure Blob Storage) and use periodic `copy into` and/or snowpipe.
+There are two ways to sync data two Snowflake:

+1. Direct (easy but not recommended for production or large data sets): This is the default mode of operation where CQ plugin will stream the results directly to the snowflake database, there is no additional setup needed apart from authentication to Snowflake.

+2. Loading via CSV/Json from a remote Storage: This is a standard way of loading data into Snowflake, it is recommended for production and large data sets.
+This mode requires a remote storage (S3, GCS, Azure Blob Storage) and a Snowflake stage to be created.
+The CQ plugin will stream the results to the remote storage and then you can load those files via a cronjob or via SnowPipe.
+This way is still in the work and will be updated soon with a guide.

 ## Snowflake Spec